bytes0xcr6/Your-Life-Game/README.md

 # VAULT CONTRACT:
 **Substorage for keeping user´s ERC721(NFTs) & ERC1155(Boosters).**

-    - Players / Partners can withdraw/revert their ERC721(NFTs) & ERC1155(Boosters) at any time, but they have to pay a fee.
+    - Function to withdraw/revert the owner´s ERC721(NFTs) & ERC1155(Boosters) at any time, but they have to pay a fee.
-    - Burning option for Boosters.
+    - Function to burn ERC1155.
+Option for Boosters.

      EVENTS:
         event RevertTransferNftFromVaultToWalletERC721(address VaultAddress, address GamerAddress, uint256 NFTID, uint256 FeeAmount, uint256 RevertedTime);